isomerpages/mlaw-psy/_faqs/Frequently Asked Questions.md

 </li>
 <li>
 <p><strong>Transitional Scenario 3:</strong> Where the psychiatrist's treatment
-or assessment of the subject had started before 1 January 2026 (TBC).</p>
+or assessment of the subject had started before 31 December 2025.</p>
 </li>
 </ul>
 <p>If none of the scenarios above apply, the psychiatrist’s expert opinion